MolotovCherry/TrunkBundler/README.md

 command = "/path/to/trunk_bundler.exe"
 ```

-### Add to `index.html`
+### Add these in `index.html`
+In order to minify the wasm js file
+- Set `data-package` to the package name of your wasm app

+`<link data-bundler rel="app" data-package="<name here>" />`

-- (or equivalent) if you want to bundle and include a js project.
-This project can be a regular es module project, and can also optionally use node module packages and external libs you provide.
+If you want to bundle and include a js project, keep reading.
+You can have a regular js esm project, and can also optionally use node module packages and external libs, and it all gets bundled together into 1 js file.
+If you want to do that, follow the below instructions:
 - You need to specify `data-bundler` to activate it.
 - `href` is relative to the location of the `index.html` file it's defined in
 - `data-output` is the resulting file you want the output to appear in.
 The path is relative to your `dist` folder